ksmaheshkumar/dnsf_ckr/README.md

 (sorry my bad english...)

 dnsf_ckr is a application used for messing up with domain names.
+Until now it works on FreeBSD.

 The idea here is sniffing victim's dns requests and fake the response as soon as possible than real dns server.
 In this way is possible redirect the target machine to anywhere we want.

-MuHAuHaUHauHAuHAHuha! :)
+MuHAuHaUHauHAuHAHuha! :P

 ## Using dnsf_ckr

-At first you need to know about two things
+At first you need to know three things

     * The victim's ip address
+    * The victim's real DNS server IP
-    * Which domain names you wish to spoof
+    * What domain names you wish to spoof

 These informations must be supplied to dnsf_ckr through a configuration file.